 Francis Cooke, by evidence of his tax burden, was not a wealthy member of Plymouth Colony though he was self-sufficient.
 He wasn’t overly represented in the political life of Plymouth Colony but he was consistently available for different civic duties.
 He clearly had a knack for surveying as he was regularly called upon to practice this skill for the colony laying out many roads in Plymouth and the surrounding towns.
 He and his wife had seven children and he died in Plymouth in 1663.
 The Waterman Family enjoys three connections to Francis Cooke.

-Shortly, we will come to the end of this list of families and we find the Degory Priest Family as our eighth subject of interest.
+We find the Degory Priest Family as our eighth family of interest.
 Degory Priest was an active member of the Leiden Separatist congregation and worked as a hatter when he became a citizen of Leiden.

 The ninth and final family from which the Waterman clan descends is the Mullins Family.
 Based on the number of shoes identified in his will and the supply of footwear he brought over on the Mayflower, William Mullins was believed to be a shoemaker.
 He came to the New World with his wife Alice, his daughter Priscilla, his son Joseph, and his servant Robert Carter.
 Alice isn’t considered an ancestor because it hasn’t been sufficiently proven that Priscilla was her daughter.
 With the exception of Priscilla, all of the Mullins family died during the first winter.
 Priscilla would later marry John Alden and leave a large family.